logicxd/QuartoAI/README.md

 # QuartoAI

 A Quarto board game mimic that you can play against your friend or play against an advanced bot that will never lose!
+(Currently, there's a bug that occurs near the end of the game where the bot will not work properly)

 ![MainMenu](https://cloud.githubusercontent.com/assets/12219300/19020274/4048cef2-8859-11e6-9ae5-223f17347e6f.gif)